Running Locally

 example.env file provided under

-For this step, you'll need to already have a SQL database up-and-running, otherwise you can only use the SQLite driver, which will create the database for you.
-Run the following command from within root of the project:
+For this step, you'll need to already have a SQL database up-and-running, except if you're using the SQLite driver, which will create the database (file) for you.

-This will install Directus, and make sure all the migrations have run.
+This will set-up the required tables for Directus and make sure all the migrations have run.

 # 7. Start the development server

-If you are only looking to work on the Documentation (public website version), you can navigate to the
+To work on the Documentation (public website version), you should navigate to the

 npm run dev:site